-Social Security Disability Status

 Disability Requirements, Disability Status

 How do you get an SSI disability application and Claim started?

-Your SSI disability claim cannot be filed online unlike an application for social security disability.
-However, even when a title II social security disability application is started online, the individual who is filing the disability claim nearly always has to be contacted later.
+Your SSI disability claim cannot be filed online unlike an application for Social Security Disability.
+However, even when a title II Social Security Disability application is started online, the individual who is filing the disability claim nearly always has to be contacted later.
 Why?
 So that the field office claims representative can get additional information, or clarify information that was provided by the claimant but was not quite clear, or to ask additional questions (such as about the claimant's work history, or medical treatment, or when they stopped working).

 This, being the case, one has to wonder just how effective starting a claim online really is.
 If you question the claims representatives that work in social security offices, they will readily tell you that, at present, the online process does not offer much advantage to the claimant or the individuals who are filing for disability.